Demonstration of tilt sensing using a homodyne quadrature interferometric translational sensor

-Besides the demonstration of the tilt measurement, there are several critical considerations which have to be addressed before adopting QUIMETT as the local sensor for the drag-free control.
-First, a further look into the length-to-tilt coupling is necessary.
-As described in Sec.~\ref{sec:re}, the response to tilts did not change as the function of the interference condition.
-However, there could be unexpected cross-coupling where the dynamical motion in the length degree of freedom leak into the tilt signals.
+A further look into the length-to-tilt coupling is necessary.
+As described in Sec.~\ref{sec:re}, the response to tilts did not change as a function of the interference condition.
+However, there could be unexpected cross-coupling where the dynamical motion in the length degree of freedom leaks into the tilt signals.
 We were not able to quantify such couplings in this setup because the piezo-actuated mirror showed an inherent cross-coupling between the tilts and length presumably due to the mechanical imbalance.

 Similarly, the tilt-to-length coupling must be studied.
-As shown in Eq.~(\ref{eq:dispreadout}), the length signal is immune to the variation in the light intensity.
-This holds true as long as the responsibities of the PD and QPDs do not vary.
+As shown in Eq.~(\ref{eq:dispreadout}), the length signal is not affected by variations in light intensity, as long as the efficiencies of the PD and QPDs remain constant.
 However, the total amount of light detected by the QPDs could easily be a function of the beam spot displacement caused by the test mass tilts because the QPDs are inherently more sensitive to this coupling due to the fact that there are gaps between the segments where the light is not converted into the photocurrent.
-Such a tilt-to-length coupling can also occur in the single-element PD due to the inhomogeneous responsibity across the PD surface area, but it is typically smaller than that of the QPDs.
+Such a tilt-to-length coupling can also occur in the single-element PD due to the inhomogeneous responsivity across the PD surface area, but it is typically smaller than that of the QPDs.